-Enclosed by a large gilded wooden gate, the chapel features a miraculous wooden statue of the Holy Crucifix carved by Fra Innocenzo da Petralia of Sicily and donated by the Bishop Camarasa in 1648.
+Enclosed by a large gilded wooden gate, the chapel features a miraculous wooden statue of the Holy Crucifix carved by Fra Innocenzo da Petralia of Sicily and donated by Bishop Camarasa in 1648.
 The Statues of Our Lady of Sorrows and St. John the Evangelist flanks the Holy Crucifix and are made from polychromed wood.
-The floor of the Chapel is inlaid marble and was designed by the Maltese architect Francesco Zahra in 1765 and executed by Maestro Claudio Durante.
-The chapel is also the place where the Saint of Malta, San Gorg Preca, often prayed before he found the Society of Christian Doctrine.
+The Chapel floor is inlaid marble and was designed by the Maltese architect Francesco Zahra in 1765 and executed by Maestro Claudio Durante.
+The chapel is also where the Saint of Malta, San Gorg Preca, often prayed before he found the Society of Christian Doctrine.

 - The Chapel of St Publius

-The altarpiece of the Chapel depicts the “Martyrdom of St Publius” by Mattia Preti’s Bottega so as the painting on the right wall depicting “The baptism of Publius by St Paul”.
-The altar, made of marble, carries the coat of arms of Bishop Gori Mancini surmounted by the blazon of Grand Master Zondadari, whereas the bay next to the chapel contains a monument to Bishop Carmelo Scicluna by the sculptor Moschetti of Catania.
+The Chapel’s altarpiece depicts the “Martyrdom of St Publius” by Mattia Preti’s Bottega, so as the painting on the right wall depicting “The baptism of Publius by St Paul”.
+The altar, made of marble, carries the coat of arms of Bishop Gori Mancini surmounted by the blazon of Grand Master Zondadari.
+In contrast, the bay next to the chapel contains a monument to Bishop Carmelo Scicluna by the sculptor Moschetti of Catania.